 They are based on 5 major traits:

-Agreeableness describes a person’s tendency to put others’ needs ahead of their own, and to cooperate rather than compete with others.
-High scorers experience a great deal of empathy and tend to get pleasure out of serving and taking care of others.
+Agreeableness describes a person’s tendency to put others’ needs ahead of their own and to cooperate rather than compete with others.
+In the case of high scorers, they experience a great deal of empathy and tend to get pleasure out of serving and taking care of others.
 They are usually trusting and forgiving.
 Low scorers tend to experience less empathy and put their own concerns ahead of others.

 Neuroticism describes a person’s tendency to experience negative emotions, including fear, sadness, anxiety, guilt, and shame.
-While everyone experiences these emotions from time to time, some people are more prone to them than others.
-Low Neuroticism scorers are more likely to have mental toughness.
+Hence, while everyone experiences these emotions from time to time, some people are more prone to them than others.
+So, low neuroticism scorers are more likely to have mental toughness.

 Note: Although Big5 has got some insignificant internal flaws, this model is THE most preferred one for pre-employment testing.

 Myers-Briggs psychometric tests or most widely known as ’16 Personality Tests’ are based on 4 basic principles.

 1. Extraversion Vs. Introversion –> describes how a person gets energized

 2. Sensing Vs. Intuition –> describes how a person takes in information